Kiishi25/Demonstrating-Software-Quality/README.md

 Test coverage is a measure used to describe the degree to which the source code of a program is executed when a particular test suite runs.
 A program with high test coverage, measured as a percentage, has had more of its source code executed during testing, which suggests it has a lower chance of containing undetected software bugs compared to a program with low test coverage.
 Many different metrics can be used to calculate test coverage;

-Green -> Lines of code are covered by a unit test
+* Red -> Lines of code are not covered by a unit test

-Red -> Lines of code are not covered by a unit test
+* Green -> Lines of code are covered by a unit test

 ##  Gitflow WorkFlow for Team Version Control
 GitFlow is a cloning framework that helps you decide which branches to create and how they should be combined.
 By splitting the sprint tasks into separate branches, I was able to use this workflow.
 Rather than making only one branch, I split it into two: a main branch and a develop branch.
 Each function branch is then split off from develop and integrated back into develop once the task is completed.